cmccandless/ExercismSolutions-csharp/bob/README.md

 He answers 'Whoa, chill out!' if you yell at him.

+He answers 'Calm down, I know what I'm doing!' if you yell a question at him.

 He says 'Fine.
 Be that way!' if you address him without actually saying anything.

 He answers 'Whatever.' to anything else.

+Bob's conversational partner is a purist when it comes to written communication and always follows normal rules regarding sentence punctuation in English.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit Bob.cs`

-## Instructions
+## Further information

-Run the test file, and fix each of the errors in turn.
-When you get the first test to pass, go to the first pending or skipped test, and make that pass as well.
-When all of the tests are passing, feel free to submit.

-Remember that passing code is just the first step.
-The goal is to work towards a solution that is as readable and expressive as you can make it.

-Please make your solution as general as possible.
-Good code doesn't just pass the test suite, it works with any input that fits the specification.

-Have fun!

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.
+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

 ## Source

 Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)

+## Submitting Incomplete Solutions
+It's possible to submit an incomplete solution so you can see how others have completed the exercise.